Magnesium for Health

 Should I take magnesium for depression and anxiety?

-Don’t be tempted by the cheaper supplements containing magnesium oxide for anxiety and depression.
-You may think these are affordable BUT magnesium oxide just isn't very absorbable and when you're feeling down, you need a fast-acting formula.
+Don’t be tempted by the cheaper supplements containing only magnesium oxide for anxiety and depression.
 Magnesium chelates may cost a little more but it’s money well spent.
 The more chelates in the formula the better as different chelates use different absorption channels to enter cells.
 The more routes in, the quicker the magnesium gets to work.

 How to take magnesium for anxiety?